Azure/azure-sdk-for-python/sdk/ai/azure-ai-resources/README.md

                      resource_group_name='resource_group', project_name='project_name')
 ```

+## Key Concepts
+Use this library within your Azure AI projects to provide control plane operations for creating and managing data, indexes, models and deployments.

 ## Examples

-View our [samples repository][generative_samples] on GitHub for examples of how to use this package.
+View our [samples repository][generative_samples] on GitHub for examples demonstrating how to use the Azure AI Generative Python SDK.

 ## Troubleshooting
 ### General